oxc-project/oxc-project.github.io/src/docs/contribute/development.md

 You can see the list of available commands by running `just`.

 You can run `just ready` (or, `just r` in short) to make sure the whole project builds and runs correctly.

----

-Now you are ready to develop OXC!
-You can check out [good first issues](https://github.com/oxc-project/oxc/contribute) or ask us on [Discord](https://discord.gg/9uXCAwqQZW).